Module 3 - Workplace Power, Politics & Career

-Simple assertiveness against aggression, indeed, can make you look weak in some situations.
+Simple assertiveness against aggression, at times, might make you look weak.

-While many relationship guides and gurus recommend people not to respond to aggression, that’s often counter-productive because it makes you look like a submissive punching bag -especially bad for the man-.
+While many relationship guides and gurus recommend people not to respond to aggression, that can be counter-productive when it makes you look like a submissive punching bag (especially bad for men).

-During the course we will see plenty more examples and you will understand when it’s best to use submission, assertion or aggression.
+During this course, we will see plenty more examples and you will understand when it’s best to use submission, assertion or aggression.

 For women, it’s the opposite.

 Women are considerate higher quality and are more sought after when they can get what they want using less aggression and assertion (we will have one lesson focused on female leadership).

 This is not to say, of course, that women should never be aggressive and that men should never be submissive.

-What we said previously stands: there is a time and place for (almost) everything.
+What we said stands: there is a time and place for (almost) anything.

-But, on average, women lose in femininity and charming power when they overdo assertion and aggression.
+But, on average, women lose social capital when they overdo assertion and aggression.
 And men lose respect when they overdo submission.

-That means that, on average, women are better off positioning themselves further down the assertion continuum compared to men and men further up as compared to women.
+That means that, on average, women are better off positioning themselves slightly lower on the assertion continuum compared to men; and men are better off positioning further up as compared to women.

-The biggest loss for both genders when they miss-position themselves comes in dating -first and foremost- and intimate relationships second.
+The biggest loss for both genders when they miss-position themselves in the assertion continuum is in dating and relationships.

-Submissive men are very unattractive and aggressive women are very unattractive.
+Submissive men are very unattractive and aggressive women are rather unattractive.

-The smallest loss instead happens in the workplace.
+The smallest loss for more aggressive women instead happens in the workplace.

-Because the ideal of the workplace is a neutral structure where people are ranked on skills and results only.
+Because the workplace ideal is a neutral structure where people are ranked on skills and results only.

 Pay Lip Service to Opposing The Double Standard

-The fact that women and men are judged differently is an example of what has been dubbed the “double standard”.
+The fact that women and men are judged differently is an example of the so-called “double standard”.

-But keep acting as if everyone still thinks that way.
+But keep acting as if everyone thinks that way.